GideonLeGrange/mikrotik-java/README.md

 This library uses [semantic versioning](http://semver.org/)

-The current stable version is 2.0.2.
+**The current stable version is 2.0.2.**

+### Changes in version 2.0.2:

 * Fixed bug #13 - processor thread wasn't being stopped on disconnect(), causing non-exit of application in some cases.

-Previous 2.0 versions:
+### Previous 2.0 versions:

 * 2.0.1 fixed parsing of !=, < and > operators in a where clause.
 * 2.0.0 changed ResultListener to receive errors and completion notifications.
 This version is not backwards compatible with version 1.x.

+The last version 1.x release was 1.1.6 which was the first version to be pushed to Maven Central.
+Version 1 is considered *deprecated* and will no longer be supported or patched.

 Previous 1.1 versions: